eliasrm87/avrfreertos/Readme.md

 # Making your own project

-Just copy the Blink demo, edit the code, add any extra file you may need and edit the Makefile to include your extra files.
+Just edit **main.c**, add any extra file you may need and edit the Makefile to include your extra files.

-The Makefile also includes some extra libraries you may like comment out and play with them.